werf/werf/docs/_includes/reference/cli/werf_kubectl_create_rolebinding.md

             Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --token=''
-            Bearer token for authentication to the API server --user=''
+            Bearer token for authentication to the API server --username=''
-            The name of the kubeconfig user to use --username=''
             Username for basic authentication to the API server --warnings-as-errors=false